 Being transferred to Block Island North was a relief to some keepers weary of the constant isolation of lighthouse life.
 While still in a remote location, at least fishermen came to the point frequently, people visited the lighthouse, and the keeper actually got a chance to get to know some of the island’s year-round residents.
 When Elam Littlefield was transferred from the extremely isolated Whale Rock Lighthouse to Block Island North in 1891, he surely felt some of that relief, but unfortunately, it was to be short-lived.

-When Eugene Rose, the island’s postmaster, decided to put up a fishing shanty on the point near the lighthouse, Littlefield informed him that he was on government property and would have to remove the shack.
+When Eugene Rose, an island fisherman and carpenter, decided to put up a fishing shanty on the point near the lighthouse, Littlefield informed him that he was on government property and would have to remove the shack.
 A feud broke out between the two men that lasted for five years.
-Postmaster Rose wrote to the Lighthouse Service accusing Littlefield of all sorts of corrupt and criminal acts, but when asked to provide proof, could not do so.
+Rose wrote to the Lighthouse Service accusing Littlefield of all sorts of corrupt and criminal acts, but when asked to provide proof, could not do so.
 The Lighthouse Service finally gave Rose a temporary license to put his shack on government property at an annual cost of $10, which he never paid.
 At times, Littlefield must have longed for the peace and quiet of Whale Rock.

 The intensity of the light was increased on February 12, 1907 by changing the illuminant from oil to incandescent oil vapor.